 How to make Kale Chips

 - Take enough kale leaves from your garden to fill up a 2 quart bowl.
 About 2 large bunches of kale leaves are enough.
 If you are buying your kale fresh at the farmer’s market, 2 bunches will be enough.

 - Wash the leaves well and put them in a colander to drain.

-- Remove the centre rib from each kale leaf.
+- Remove the center rib from each kale leaf.
 You can do this by either cutting out the center rib or by tearing the tender part of each leaf away from the center rib.

 - Tear the kale leaves into bite-size pieces.

 - Place the kale leaves into a 2-quart bowl.
 Add the dressing.
 (See recipes below or use your favorite salad dressing)

 - Massage the dressing into the Kale leaves with your hands, being sure to coat each piece of kale thoroughly.

 Place the prepared Kale leaves on your dehydrator trays.
 Set the heat to medium.
 Dry until leaves are thoroughly dry and crumbly.
 The time for this varies depending on your dehydrator.
 In the Excalibur dehydrator, it takes about 3 to 4 hours.
 Smaller countertop models may take longer.

 Alternatively, you can dry the Kale in your oven at 200*F for about 2 to 3 hours.
 Dry until crisp.